National Security Studies, M.S.

 - *

-Students who complete this concentration and the core course, SECU 610, will be certified as Cyber Defense Graduate Officers under the authority of the National Security Agency, a certification program for information security professionals.
+Students who complete the Information Assurance/Cybersecurity concentration and the core course, SECU 610, will be certified as Cyber Defense Graduate Officers under the authority of the National Security Agency, a certification program for information security professionals.

 Code | Title | Credits |